anita-miller/toy_robot/README.md

 Please engineer your solution to a standard you consider suitable for production.
 It is not required to provide any graphical output showing the movement of the toy robot.

+#RUNNING THE CODE
+#clone this repo
+  git clone git@github.com:anitanaseri/toy_robot.git
+#change to app directory
+  cd toy_robot

+#to run the app
+    ```ruby main.rb```

+when giving it commands you should give the inputs one line at a time when it asks for directions .
+for example:

+    Hello I am Mr.Robot where do you want me to go?
+    please give me directions :) (EXIT to quit):
+    PLACE 0,0,NORTH
+    please give me directions :) (EXIT to quit):
+    MOVE
+    please give me directions :) (EXIT to quit):
+    REPORT
+    0,1,NORTH
+    please give me directions :) (EXIT to quit):

+#design details

+since we feed he robot commands from the terminal, i used the command pattern.
+Also used the Decorator Pattern for the movements